PEFT-Bench: A Parameter-Efficient Fine-Tuning Methods Benchmark: Conclusion

 \section{Conclusion}

 In our work, we introduce PEFT-Bench, the first unified and comprehensive benchmark for parameter-efficient fine-tuning methods for NLP, and PEFT-Factory, as an underlying technological framework supporting PEFT-Bench.
-PEFT-Bench includes 27 datasets from various NLP problems and domains, implements support for off-the-shelf PEFT methods, simplifies the evaluation of new custom PEFT methods, and finally, introduces 6 PEFT methods as ready-to-use state-of-the-art baselines.
+PEFT-Bench includes 27 datasets from various NLP problems and domains, implements support for off-the-shelf PEFT methods, simplifies the evaluation of new custom PEFT methods, and finally, introduces 7 PEFT methods as ready-to-use state-of-the-art baselines.
 We also propose the PSCP metric to properly incorporate efficiency factors like parameters, inference time, and memory usage into the evaluation.

-In our comparison, we show that performance on downstream tasks should not be the only condition when evaluating PEFT methods, and sometimes a more efficient PEFT method, like LNTuning, can compensate for the performance with its efficiency.
-Additionally, we experienced that the soft prompt-based methods are generally harder to train and require extensive hyperparameter search.
+In our comparison, we show that performance on downstream tasks should not be the only condition when evaluating PEFT methods, and sometimes, more efficient PEFT methods, like BitFit and LNTuning, can compensate for the performance with their efficiency.
+Additionally, we found that soft prompt-based methods are generally harder to train and require extensive hyperparameter tuning.

-We view PEFT-Bench as a long-term evolving project, which will be continuously updated with new features and the addition of new evaluations for different PEFT methods.
-In the near future, we plan to deploy a web interface that would allow viewing of the results and analysis of PEFT-Bench.
-Additionally, we also plan to use this benchmark to evaluate multi-task learning factors that affect the performance of multi-task PEFT methods.
+We view PEFT-Bench as a long-term, evolving initiative that will be continuously updated with new features and the addition of evaluations for different PEFT methods.
+The current state of PEFT-Bench, together with up-to-date results, is available at its GitHub repository\footnote{\url{https://github.com/kinit-sk/PEFT-Bench}}.
+In the future, we plan to use this benchmark to evaluate factors that affect the performance of multi-task PEFT methods.